 The Mission House

 The Mission House has a full kitchen and a backyard with a garden and playground.
-Two of our local missions for children meet here: The Young Artists’ Academy and The LANDers.
-In addition, visiting mission teams use the Mission House throughout the year.
+Two of our local missions (The Young Artists’ Academy and The LANDers) for children meet here.
+A few visiting mission teams also use the Mission House.

 One-Bedroom Apartment for Retreats

 In the front of the Mission House we added a one-bedroom apartment available for individual or couple retreats (see The Center of Learning to Love to learn more).

 Four Classrooms to Support Local Missions in Denham Springs